-Scattered Reflections .- An irregular type of reflection from the ionosphere occurs at all seasons and is prevalent both day and night.
-These reflections are most noticeable within the skip zone, or at frequencies higher than those nominally receivable from the regular layers.
-Like sporadic E, they occur at frequencies which may exceed the Fo critical frequencies, but are unlike sporadic E in that they are complex and jumpy thus causing signal distortion; they occur and disappear fitfully, and are almost useless for communication purposes.
-Some types are of very weak intensity.
-The scattered reflections are characterized by very great virtual heights, usually somewhere from 400 to 1500 kilometers.
-Their occurrence was for a time thought to indicate the existence of another layer above the F2 layer which might be called the G layer.
-It is now however thought that they are of several types, and that some of them are due to complex reflections from small, epheneral, scattered patches or "clouds" of ionization in or between the normal ionosphere layers, and thence to one or more layers and ground by single or multiple reflection.
+Scattered Reflections.
+An irregular type of reflection from the ionosphere occurs at all seasons and is prevalent both day and night.
+These reflections occur within the skip zone of the regular layers, or at frequencies higher than those wall receivable from the regular layers.
+They are complex and jumpy thus causing signal distortion and flutter fading, and are almost useless for communication purposes.
+Except during ionosphere storms they are of low intensity.
+The scattered reflections are characterized by great virtual heights, usually from about 400 to 1500 kilometers.
+Their occurrence was for a time thought to indicate the existence of another layer above the F_2 layer which might be called the G layer.
+It is now however thought that they are of several types, and that some of them are due to complex reflections from small, ephemeral, scattered patches or "clouds" of ionization in or between the normal ionosphere layers.

-Sudden Ionosphere Disturbances.- The most startling of all the irregularities of the ionosphere and of radio wave transmission is the sudden type of disturbance manifested by a radio fadeout.
+Sudden Ionosphere Disturbances. - The most startling of all the irregularities of the ionosphere and of radio wave transmission is the sudden type of disturbance manifested by a radio fadeout.
 This phenomenon is the result of a burst of ionizing radiation from a bright chromospheric eruption on the sun, causing a sudden abnormal increase in the ionization in the D layer (below the E layer), frequently with resultant disturbances in terrestrial magnetism and earth currents as well as radio transmission.
-The radio effect is the sudden cessation of radio transmission on frequencies over about 1500 kc/s.
+The radio effect is the sudden cessation of radio sky-wave transmission on frequencies usually above 1500 kc/s.
+It has occasionally been observed on somewhat lower frequencies.
+At the very low frequencies the effect of the sudden ionosphere disturbance is a strengthening of the sky wave.

 The drop of the radio signals to zero usually occurs within a minute.
-The effects occur simultaneously throughout the hemisphere illuminated by the sun, and do not occur at night.
+The effects occur simultaneously throughout the hemis sphere illuminated by the sun, and do not occur at night.
 The effects last from about ten minutes to an hour or more, the occurrences of greater intensity in general producing effects of longer duration.
-The effects are more intense, and last longer, the lower the frequency in the highfrequency range (i.e., from about 1500 kc/s up).
-It is consequently sometimes possible to continue communication during a radio fadeout by raising the working frequency.
+The effects are more intense, and last longer, the lower the frequency in the high-frequency range (i.e., from about 1500 ke/s up).
+It is consequently sometimes possible to continue communication during a radio fadeout by reising the working frequency.

-The radio, magnetic, and other effects are markedly different from other types of changes in these quantities.
-The effects are most intense in that region of the earth where the sun's radiation is perpendicular, i.e., greater at noon than at other times of day and greater in equatorial than in higher latitudes.
+The radio and nagnetic effects are markedly different from other types of changes in these quantities.
+The effects are most intense in that region of the earth where the sun's radiation is perpendicular, i.e., greater at noon than at other times of day and greater in eduatorial than in higher latitudes.

 Taking due account of the variation of the effects with frequency and distance, varying effects in differing directions can be explained.
-Reception in the United States from stations in the southern hemisphere usually exhibits greater effects than reception from other directions (because of passing the equatorial regions).
+Reception in the United States from stations in the southern hemisphere usually exhibits greater effects than reception from other directions (because of passing the eduatorial regions).
 Similarly, when the disturbance occurs at a time when it is morning at the receiving point the effects are usually greater in reception from the east than from the west, and vice versa for the afternoon (because of passing the region where it is noon).
 A radio fadeout sometimes occurs when it is night at the receiving point, but only when the path of the waves is somewhere in daylight.